-The final pensionable pay figure, as under the 2009 Scheme and excluding additional hours and non-contractual overtime, for those members who were in the Scheme before 31 March 2015 and for those who joined after and transferred final salary pension benefits from another public service pension scheme.
+The final pensionable pay figure, as under the 2009 Scheme and excluding additional hours and non-contractual overtime, for members who were in the Scheme before 31 March 2015, members who joined after and transferred final salary pension benefits from another public service pension scheme into the LGPS (NI) and for members protected by the underpin.

-Any changes in contractual hours or weeks or any service breaks which have not already been notified to NILGOSC for those members who were in the Scheme on 31 March 2015.

 Whether the employer has agreed under its discretions policy to apply the 85 year rule protection (for retirees who were members of the Scheme on 30 September 2006) for those members taking voluntary (non-flexible) retirement on or after age 55 and before age 60.

 Whether actuarial reductions are to be waived for voluntary and flexible retirements in accordance with the employer's discretions policy.

 The LGS15 Leaver’s Form will collect these details.
+If an employer is submitting data to NILGOSC through i-Connect on a monthly basis it may not need to send contribution and pay details for the whole final year.

 Retirements

+When a member retires, the employer must provide NILGOSC with the information set out in Section 15.

-A significant change to the retirement provisions under the 2015 Scheme is that a member may opt for retirement from age 55 onwards.
+A Scheme member can elect to take payment of their pension from age 551 onwards.
 The member will not require employer consent and an estimate of the reduction to their pension should have been requested before making this decision.

-The 85 year rule protections for those members subject to the 85 year rule (must have been a member on 30 September 2006) continue to automatically apply to the benefits from both the pre and post 2015 membership if benefits are drawn from age 60 onwards.
+The 85 year rule protections continue to apply automatically to a member’s 2009 Scheme benefits if a member takes their pension at or after age 60.
+Older member’s benefits built up between 2015 and 2020 may also be protected.
+To have 85 year rule protections a member must have joined the LGPS (NI) before 1 October 2006.

-The 85 year rule does not automatically apply if the employee decides to voluntarily draw benefits on or after age 552 and before age 60 – but the employer can, subject to their discretions policy, agree to apply the 85 year rule.
+The 85 year rule does not automatically apply if the employee decides to voluntarily draw benefits on or after age 551 and before age 60 – but the employer can, subject to their discretions policy, agree to apply the 85 year rule.
 If the employer decides to apply the 85 year rule then the employer would have to meet the cost of any strain on the Fund.
-If the employer does not apply the 85 year rule then the member would meet the cost of any strain on the Fund by an actuarial reduction to their pension.
+If the employer does not apply the 85 year rule then the member would meet the cost of any strain on the Fund by receiving a reduced pension.

 The employer has the discretion, if their discretions policy permits, to waive actuarial reductions (at a cost to the employer) on benefits voluntarily drawn before normal pension age.

-Normal Pension Age (NPA) has been redefined and is the employee’s State Pension Age (with a minimum of age 65) for any benefits built up from 1 April 2015.
+Normal Pension Age (NPA) is the employee’s State Pension Age (with a minimum of age 65) for any benefits built up from 1 April 2015.
 Any benefits built up before 1 April 2015 will continue to be payable without reduction from age 65, however, pre 1 April 2015 benefits cannot be drawn earlier than the post 31 March 2015 benefits (other than on flexible retirement).

-The normal ill-health retirement, flexible retirement (from age 552, subject to the employers discretions policy) and redundancy / efficiency retirement provisions from age 552 continue.
-It should be noted that some areas now require a qualifying period of two years’ membership and not three months as previously.
+Under the 2015 Scheme a member must have two years’ membership to be entitled to an ill-health, flexible, redundancy or efficiency retirement.

+Flexible Retirement

+Flexible retirement allows a Scheme member who is age 55 or over to move gradually into retirement, The member can take all or part of their retirement benefits (both pension and lump sum) if:

+Their employer consents, and

+There has been a reduction in hours, or

+A reduction in grade.

-When an employer agrees to flexible retirement the employee will have to draw:
+When an employer agrees to flexible retirement the member will take:

 all of their pre-1 April 2009 benefits

-some, all or none of their benefits accrued between 1 April 2009 and 31 March 2015
+some, all or none of their benefits accrued after 1 April 2009.

-some, all or none of their benefits accrued after 31 March 2015.